Pico da Neblina National Park: Environment

 Average annual rainfall is 3500 to 4000 mm, with no pronounced wet or dry seasons.

 Temperatures average 26 C and range from 9 to 40 C.

 At the highest points the temperatures may fall to 0 C.

 The park is in the Guayanan Highlands moist forests ecoregion.

 It has a great variety of vegetation formations with different endemic and rare plants.

 The first botanists who visited the park consider that it is one of the places with the greatest biodiversity and endemism on the planet, but there has been a lack of detailed studies to confirm this.

 Vegetation types include campinarana (3%), dense rainforest (35%) and contact between campinarana and rainforest (62%).

 The vegetation formation include terra firme forests, igapós and small areas of campinarana.

 Submontane forests climb the first steps of the Guiana Plateau to about 1000 m, followed by montane forests.

 Lichens and bromeliads are found up to 2000 m.

 There are also alpine meadows in the tabular plateaus.

-Common trees in the dense forest areas include Caraioa taquari, Clusia cf. Columaris and Mauritia flexuosa.
+Common trees in the dense forest areas include Caraioa taquari, Clusia columnaris and Mauritia flexuosa.

 The densest formations also include Micropholis guianensis, Licania membranacea, Swartzia viridifolia, Pouteria engleri, Qualea albiflora and Astrocaryum mumbaca.

-Common trees in the open forest include Humiria balsamifera, Eperua purpurea and Hevea rigidifolia.
+Common trees in the open forest include Humiria balsamifera, Eperua purpurea, and Hevea rigidifolia.

-Other trees in the most open formations are E Orbygnia cf. Racemosa, Puteria guianensis and Carvocar glabrum.
+Other trees in the most open formations are Attalea racemosa, Pouteria guianensis, and Caryocar glabrum.

-The areas of campinarana contain caranã (Mauritia carana), tamaquaré (Caraipa grandiflora) and Pau-amarelo (Lissocarpa benthami).
+The areas of campinarana contain caranã (Mauritia carana), tamaquaré (Caraipa grandiflora) and Pau-amarelo (Lissocarpa benthamii).

-Endemic flora include Schefflera plurispicata, Hortia neblinensis, Casearia neblinae, Gustavia acuminata and Heliamphora neblinae.
+Endemic flora include Didymopanax plurispicatus, Hortia neblinensis, Casearia neblinae, Gustavia acuminata and Heliamphora neblinae.

 The park is home a rich variety of fauna, including several endangered species.

 The primate golden-backed uakari (Cacajao melanocephalus) is still abundant in the area, although its habitat has been reduced elsewhere, as is the Guianan cock-of-the-rock (Rupicola rupicola), a small orange bird that inhabits forested areas.

 Other species include the bush dog (Speothos venaticus), jaguar (Panthera onca), black hawk-eagle (Spizaetus tyrannus) and ornate hawk-eagle (Spizaetus ornatus), South American tapir (Tapirus terrestris), Titi monkey species, toco toucan (Ramphastos toco), black curassow (Crax alector) and grey-winged trumpeter (Psophia crepitans).

 The endangered white-bellied spider monkey (Ateles belzebuth) is found in the park.

 The park is also home to the Neblina uakari (Cacajao hosomi).